plenigo/plenigo.github.io/pages/sdks/php/includes/app_management.md

 //This returns a boolean that will tell you if the user did buy the product(true) or not(false).
 $hasUserBought = AppManagementService::hasUserBought("customerId", "productId", "customerAppId");
 ```
-## Query customer application ids(companies and third parties can do this)
+### Query customer application ids(companies and third parties can do this)

 As a company or a third party, you can request the current applications that you have registered for a specific customer(As a third party, you must configure the application id in the plenigo manager to do this, for more information see the "Sample usage of customer application id for third parties" in this wiki).

-In order to do this, you can use the com.plenigo.sdk.services.AppManagement#getCustomerApps method, an example is provided below:
+In order to do this, you can use the `\plenigo\services\AppManagement#getCustomerApps` method, an example is provided below:

 ```php
 //This method will return a list of customer application access information
 $appsData = AppManagementService::getCustomerApps("customerId");
 ```

-## Remove an application id for a customer(only companies can do this)
+### Remove an application id for a customer(only companies can do this)

 As a company, if you would like to remove a customer application id, you can do this with the Application management service.

-In order to do this, you must use the com.plenigo.sdk.services.AppManagement#deleteCustomerApp method, an example is provided below:
+In order to do this, you must use the `\plenigo\services\AppManagement#deleteCustomerApp` method, an example is provided below:

 ```php
 //As long as this method does not return an exception, this will delete the customer app id for the specific //customer